Back to the Digital Future: 2018 Digital Marketing Trends

 Boss Tweed lamented he wasn’t worried about the newspaper articles because during those times, most of his constituents couldn’t read.
 But he fretted over “them damn pictures.”
 The cartoons spoke volumes to a wider audience than the stories in the Times.
 In the end, the images won the day and Mr. Tweed and his associates were convicted in both the courts of public opinion and jurisprudence.

-What Does Boss Tweed Have to do With Digital Marketing?
+What Does Boss Tweed Have to do With Digital Marketing Trends for 2018?

 What helped bring Boss Tweed to justice, “those damn pictures,” now work best for digital marketers who wish to influence target audiences.
 Whether it’s the emergence of 3-D immersive devices or live video or image-enhanced Tweets via Periscope (a live streaming broadcast video app), images enjoy a much higher rate of attention and retention than those without.